a-gram/audioneex/docs/examples.rst

 Android examples
 ----------------

-The ``examples/android`` folder contains demo apps for Android Studio to test the engine and show how to integrate it into Android applications.
-In order for the apps to successfully build there are some things to configure according to your environment.
+The Android examples can be found in the ``examples/android`` folder.
+In order for the apps to successfully build there are some things to configure beforehand according to your environment.

-1. Get the header files for the Tokyo Cabinet drivers and extract the tc*.h files into a ``tcabinet`` folder somewhere in your system.
+1. The Tokyo Cabinet headers (tc*.h) must be installed into a ``tcabinet`` folder, along with the Boost headers, somewhere in your system.

-2. If you don't have it already, get the Boost library and install it into a directory somewhere in your system.

-3. You need to build the required native libraries and put them into a ``/lib`` folder in the source root directory using the following scheme
+2. Build all the required native libraries and put them into a ``/lib`` folder in the root directory using a path with the following scheme

    ``<sources_root>/lib/android-<arch>-<compiler>``

    Running the ``build`` script will do just that for the Audioneex libraries.
-External ones, you need to build them yourself (you can use the ``android-configure`` script for that) and then copy them into the above directory.
-Patched sources for Android can be found `here
+External ones, you need to build them yourself and then copy them into the above mentioned directory.
+Patched sources for the default libs for Android can be found `here
    <https://www.dropbox.com/s/kg9sn42d80lt0gt/audioneex_android_ext_libs.tar.gz?dl=0>`_
+   Just run the ``./android-configure`` script located in the root directory of these packages instead of the standard ./configure.

-4. Locate the CMake script file in the ``app/src/main/cpp`` directory of the Studio projects and set the include paths in the *User Config* section to the folders where you installed the headers at step 1 and 2.
+4. Locate the CMake script file in the ``app/src/main/cpp`` directory of the Studio projects and set the include paths in the *User Config* section to the folders where you installed the headers at step 1.
    If other include paths are required just put them there.

-The examples use CMake to build, so you need to have it installed and configured properly.
-The easiest way is to get the one shipped with Android Studio through the SDK Manager (version 3.6 is recommended at the time of this writing as the more recent version doesn't work).
-You will also have to set the Android Studio SDK and NDK paths according to your system in *File->Project Structure*.
-After that everything should be set to go.
+The examples use the CMake build system, so you need to have it installed and configured properly.
+However, using the CMake installed system-wide requires some extra steps (like installing additional dependencies).
+The easiest way is to get the one embedded in Android Studio through the SDK Manager, which already includes the required components (version 3.6 is recommended at the time of this writing as the more recent version doesn't work).
+You will also have to set the Android Studio SDK and NDK paths to the directories where they're installed in *File->Project Structure*.
+After that, everything should be set to go.
 An internet connection is likely to be needed for Gradle to download some dependencies.
-The projects have been set to build for armeabi-v7a architectures only.
+The projects have been set to build for armeabi-v7a architectures by default.
 If you need something different then modify the filter in the app's Gradle script.

 About the Android demo apps
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^